run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCriticalProblem.md

 ## Meaning

-One of the critical runai alerts is active
+One of the critical Run:ai alerts is active.

 ## Impact

-based on the active alert
+The impact is based on the active alert.

 ## Severity